BitCash (BITC) Price Down 5.8% Over Last Week

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-BitCash was first traded on August 28th, 2018.
+BitCash’s launch date was August 28th, 2018.
 BitCash’s total supply is 31,675,547 coins and its circulating supply is 22,198,153 coins.
+BitCash’s official website is www.choosebitcash.com.
+The Reddit community for BitCash is https://reddit.com/r/bitcashcoin and the currency’s Github account can be viewed here.
 BitCash’s official Twitter account is @choosebitcash and its Facebook page is accessible here.
-The official website for BitCash is www.choosebitcash.com.
-The Reddit community for BitCash is https://reddit.com/r/bitcashcoin and the currency’s Github account can be viewed here.
 The official message board for BitCash is medium.com/@bitcash.

-It is usually not currently possible to purchase alternative cryptocurrencies such as BitCash directly using U.S. dollars.
-Investors seeking to trade BitCash should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitCash using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as BitCash directly using US dollars.
+Investors seeking to trade BitCash should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitCash using one of the aforementioned exchanges.

 Receive News & Updates for BitCash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitCash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.